Other Medical Services & Supplies

 Examples:

-Group/family counselling is prorated based on both the length of the session and the number of patients attending.
+Coverage for group/family counselling is prorated based on both the length of the session and the number of patients attending.
 Please note that covered members and their dependants are not charged for other individuals in attendance.
 Examples of prorated group sessions are included below:

-- Scenario 2: An ASEBP covered member, together with a second person who is not a dependant or covered member, attend one group psychology treatment.
-The covered member is subject to a maximum reimbursement of up to $90 (50 per cent of $180) for the session.
+• Scenario 2: An ASEBP covered member, together with a second person who is not a dependant or covered member, attend one group psychology session.
+The cost of the session is $220 and the maximum allowable amount for psychology is $180 per person per session.
+Therefore, the covered member is eligible up to $110 for session.

 Rolling Period